 Committee of Management means the Division Committee of the Association as from time to time constituted under, and elected or appointed in accordance with, the rules of the Association.

-[Clause 1 amended by No. 30 of 2015 s.
+[Clause 1 amended: No. 30 of 2015 s.
 232.]

 2. Air Force Association (Western Australia Division) Club